dkhutch/AndersonAcceleration/README.md

 ### NOTE:

-Care must be taken to configure the restart folders by specifying the `indir` and `outdir` for the start and point of the simulation cycle within `g_wombat.m`.
+Care must be taken to configure the restart folders by specifying the `indir` and `outdir` for the start and point of the simulation cycle within `g_wombatlite.m`.
 Also, the algorithm automatically deletes the `output` and `restart` folders before initiating a new cycle of the simulation.